YogaGrit Fitness & Wellness Blog USA Logo

 • Head/neck in alignment with the spine (i.e., no head drop)

-• Encourage length in the back of neck; Eyes look slightly in front of hands; Shoulders lowered away from ear lobes (i.e., no shoulder shrug or lifting)
+• Encourage length in the back of neck; eyes look slightly in front of hands; shoulders lowered away from ear lobes (i.e., no shoulder shrug or lifting)

-• Keep back in neutral alignment with tailbone slightly tucked under
+• Keep your back in neutral alignment

 • Keep Abs, Glutes, Quads engaged; Feet flexed and perpendicular to the ground